RTribble88/UCDavisBootcamp/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
-Loasd balancers protect the availaboloty of the machine.
+What aspect of security do load balancers protect?

+Load balancers protect the availaboloty of the machine.

 What is the advantage of a jump box?

 A jump box birdges two diffrent security zones and controls access between them.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system Metrics.

-- _TODO: What does Filebeat watch for?
+What does Filebeat watch for?

 File beat monitors log files and collects log events.

-- _TODO: What does Metricbeat record?
-Merticbeat collect syetem metircs from the system operating system and running services.
+What does Metricbeat record?

+Merticbeat collects syetem metircs from the system operating system and running services.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.